pdfernhout/Twirlip7/README.md

 To test this, click "Show example log" which will put some JSON text in the editor window, and then click "Load log" to start using the log of snippets.
 Then use Previous and Next buttons to scroll through snippets.
 Click "Do it" to evaluate a snippet.
 Select text and then Do, Print, or Inspect just that text (e.g. "1 + 1").
 Supports Import and Export of editor content to a file.
 You can edit snippets and click "Save" to add them to the log of snippets.

 The UI uses Mithril.js, Tachyons.js, RequireJS, and the ACE editor in plain JavaScript.
-The UI currently expects ES6 in a modern browser.
+The UI currently expects ES6 in a modern browser

+The UI code is written in ES6 JavaScript.
+CSS styling is done using the classes defined in the Tachyons stylesheet -- or occasionally inline styles when there is something Tachyons does not cover).
+Given those two choices, there is no required build step.
+You can just modify a UI file and reload the page in the browser to see your changes.

+### The server side

 The Server uses Node.js with Express to serve the UI files and to store and retrieve items shared by all users.
 Using the server requires running "npm install" to load the supporting npm modules and then "npm start" to run the server.